Property owners have many constitutional rights when their land is obtained by a state or federal entity using the power of eminent domain in Texas.

 - Elimination of urban blight

-Although the above list contains some public uses, not all of these uses are public ones and each situation is unique.
+Although the above list contains some public uses, not all of these reasons for taking Texas property are public uses, and each situation is unique.
 Just because an entity with the power of eminent domain is attempting a project that falls under the list of public uses does not mean that the particular project is, in fact, a public use.
 Each case is fact specific and depends on the particular circumstances surrounding the project, its reasons for inception and other fact specific issues.
 These must all be analyzed to determine if a project is actually for a public use.

 The federal government also uses eminent domain in the state of Texas to appropriate private property for use in national park or national defense projects, as well as for reasons of public safety, such as land contaminated by toxic substances.